Food Service Program

 Milk – .50 if purchased without a meal (also applies to students who qualify for free or reduced-price meals, but only want milk)

 The menued school lunch includes milk.
-A variety of fruits and vegetables will be available on all menu lines for customers to add to their plate (at no extra charge) before they check-out at the register.
+A variety of fruits and vegetables will be available for customers to add to their tray (at no extra charge) before they check-out at the register.

 School Breakfast Program

-All Buchanan Schools offer a before school breakfast program.
-Breakfast service will begin on Tuesday, September 4.
+All Buchanan schools offer a before school breakfast program.
+Breakfast service will begin on Tuesday, September 8th.

 Breakfast prices are: